Capitol riot TV actor facing assault, interference charges for using crutch as a weapon | ExBulletin

 The former actor, however, denied engaging “in any type of physical clashes with the police while on Capitol Hill,” the officer said.

-According to an IMDB profile for Coffee, the Texas resident has played minor roles in several television shows, including “Murder Made Me Famous,” “Friday Night Lights” and “Chase.”
+According to an IMDB profile for Coffee, the Texas resident has played minor roles in several TV shows, including “Murder Made Me Famous”, “Friday Night Lights” and “Chase”.

 Coffee did not immediately return Fox News’ request for comment.